-The intersection of US 13 and Clukey Drive is recommended to be physically modified to provide left-and right-turn entry into Clukey Drive, with all traffic exiting the site turning right, or to the north.
+The intersection of US 13 and Clukey Drive is recommended to be physically modified to provide leftand right-turn entry into Clukey Drive, with all traffic exiting the site turning right, or to the north.
 Traffic exiting Clukey Drive that is destined to the south on US 13 will be accommodated by relocating and improving the existing U-turn median opening located 1,120 feet north of Clukey Drive.
 The northbound to southbound U-turn will be designed for large trucks and have a southbound acceleration lane in the median.
 Traffic signal control was considered at US 13 and Clukey Drive since that would provide direct left turn exits.
 However, the unsignalized option was selected to improve safety and minimize overall delay.

 A second site access to SR 14 could be constructed in the future that would facilitate industrial park and terminal trips to and from the east on SR 14.
 An existing private road that is built to City standards currently connects SR 14 to the Latham property.
 The Independent Bible Fellowship Church, which owns the road between Brown's Branch and SR 14, allows only traffic to the Latham property in the easement agreement.
 Therefore, this roadway cannot serve the industrial park or multimodal terminal.
 It is proposed to be used only as an emergency access.
 The City should seek to acquire this easement as a street right of way to allow for full access to the industrial park.
 It is anticipated that the church would require visual and noise buffering along the road.
-Another option exists for access to SR 14 through an easement owned by Amazon Steel, which is located east of the church's road.
-The Amazon Steel easement leads to the City property and fits well into the preferred site plan road layout.
+Another option exists for access to SR 14 through an easement leads to the City property and fits well into the preferred site plan road layout.
 However, it would require a new bridge or culvert crossing Brown's Branch, with associated environmental permits.